SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

   ```

   <!-- Comment block with swifttest for the code listing above is after the end of this bulleted list, due to tooling limitations. -->

-  Note that the above code compiled before
-  implementing the `buildLimitedAvailability` method,
-  as its role is not to enable the `if #available` syntax, but to
-  return a type that's always available.

 - A branch statement becomes a series of nested calls to the
   `buildEither(first:)` and `buildEither(second:)` methods.